jamro1149/Hydra/README.md

 # Hydra

 Most computer programs are executing sequentially.
-This project, Hydra, designed and implemented automatic parallelisation of executable programs, a problem considered one of the ``holy grails'' in compiler research.
+This project, Hydra, designed and implemented automatic parallelisation of executable programs, a problem considered one of the "holy grails" in compiler research.
 Hydra inspects executable programs and identifies functions that can be parallelised, while assessing the potential gains.
 Using a cross-platform pool of processes, it then parallelises candidate functions and issues new compiled code that can be executed on multiple core or multiple CPU machines.
-Hydra achieves a 6.33$\times$ speedup of the classical $n$-body simulation problem when using a 48-core machine, without any user assistance.
+Hydra achieves a 6.33X speedup of the classical $n$-body simulation problem when using a 48-core machine, without any user assistance.
 The project is also available online as open source.

 ## How to Compile and Run Hydra: